shoaibhub/Sales_Insight/README.md

 # Problem Statement:
 * AtliQ Hardware is a Computer Hrdware and Peripheral Manufacturer with regional offices all across the counry.
 The sales recently have been declining and the sales director is having a hard time in tracking the reasons for the decline in sales.
 * The sales director needs simple insights presented in the form of an Interactive dashboard from data that are present in multiple files and have more than **150,0000 rows.**
+### Tools Used:
+* SQl - MySql server for EDA
+* Tableau - Data modelling, Data Cleaning and visualisation.
 # Project Overview
 [Project files](https://github.com/shoaibhub/KPMG_virtual_internship)
 * Used SQL to perform Exploratory Data Analysis and to find trends by joining multiple tables and running queries.